MEDIA | ECHO

 In the context of world cinema, "The Daughter" is an art provocation which provides an impressive reminder of the inexhaustible possibilities of the film language.
 Translated by Alexander Zuckrow / Film und Video / Untertitel AG, Potsdam

-© FILM REAKTOR | Vienna, Austria | website created by Konnektom GmbH | REAKTOR
+© FILM REAKTOR | Vienna, Austria | website by REAKTOR